Robert Saleh: Personal life

-Saleh and his wife, Sanaa, have seven children.
+Saleh and his wife, Sanaa, have eight children.
 They both speak Arabic.

 Saleh is of Lebanese descent.
 As part of an NFL heritage program, he has occasionally worn a patch of the national flag of Lebanon sewn onto his sideline gear.
 Upon his hiring by the Jets, Saleh became the first Muslim head coach in NFL history.
 He is also the fourth Arab-American head coach of the NFL, after Ed Khayat (Philadelphia Eagles 1971–1972), Abe Gibron (Chicago Bears 1972–1974), and Rich Kotite (Philadelphia Eagles 1991–1994), who are all also of Lebanese descent.